-Recently, AKT II visited VSimulators at University of Bath to experience the VSimulators platform.
-We were pleased to welcome Alessandro Margnelli, Emmanuel Verkinderen, Steven Daniels and Mingzhe He.
+AKT II visited the University of Bath to experience the brand new, state-of-the-art VSimulators platform.
+The Bath team welcomed Alessandro Margnelli, Emmanuel Verkinderen, Steven Daniels and Mingzhe He.

 After the demonstration, Alessandro and his team met with several academics from the University of Bath to discuss future research collaborations both with AKT II and Tyrens, the parent company.

-The AKT II team were extremely impressed by the opportunities these two unique platform offer for future innovative exploration into understanding human factor experiences in response to the built environment.
+The AKT II team were extremely impressed by the opportunities these two unique platforms offered for future innovative exploration into understanding human factor experiences in response to the built environment.

 These early stage collaborations are anticipated to evolve into exciting future opportunities for commercial applications and academic research with the Universities of Exeter and Bath, supported by AKT II, using the VSimulators platforms.